Traffic Rules & Regulations

 |Stop sign or yield sign violation||$ 25.00|

 Written notice of a desire to appeal a citation may be picked up at any Campus Police Office within seven calendar days of the citation date.
-Appeals will be addressed by the Office of Student Life.
+Appeals will be addressed by the Office of Student Engagement.
 Payment of citations may be made at the Business Office.